polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 https://phosphorusfive.files.wordpress.com/2018/05/using-camphora-five-address-book-screenshot.png

-**Notice**, already you can filter and sort your items - Both ascending and descending, by clicking the column header once or twice to sort in reverse order.
+**Notice**, already you can filter and sort your items - Both ascending and descending, by clicking the column header once to sort ascencing, or twice to sort in reverse order.
 To filter, simply type some piece of text into the _"search textbox"_ at the top, and click the spyglass.

 ### Settings for your app